complexity-core/complexity-core.github.io/content/english/_index.md

 # Banner
 banner:
   title: "Welcome to CoRe"
-  content: "Core is an organization for all things complex systems."
+  content: "Complexity and Networks COmmunity and REsources is an organization for ..."
-  image: "/images/core_logo.png"
+  image: "/images/core_logos/logo.png"
   button:
     enable: false
     label: "Get Started For Free"